A Trump Campaign Trail Sex Scandal Has Emerged In Birth Of Love Child!

 — A.J.
 Delgado (@AJDelgado13) August 10, 2017

 Who is A.J.
 Delgado?
-Check out 60-second video below.
+Check out the 60-second video below.

 [Featured Images by Pete Marovich-Pool/Getty Images, Kevin Hagen/Getty Images]